The 3-step Dowager’s Hump Fix

 This has a two-fold benefit.
 The first is that you give your body some much needed exercises that will bring you into more balance immediately.

-The second and probably more important benefit is that you start understanding what a better posture feels like.
 You become more acquainted with the sensations, contractions and other feelings that accompany a more balanced and healthier posture.

 In time, you will become much better at finding this healthy and balanced position throughout the day and especially during exercise.